 These are some reasons super stopper ND filter for black and white fine art photography.

 The first thing that a filter that can reduce light up to 15 stops.
-So the main purpose of this filter is to create long exposure effect, no matter what time of day it is.
-Even the middle of the day.
+So the main purpose of this filter is to create a long exposure effect, no matter what time of day it is.
+Even in the middle of the day.
 It works great for me because when I’m going for a photo walk, I usually up to midday, which is not ideal for photography.
 But the only choice I got.
 With 15 stops filter, I can still create long exposure, even in the harshest light.

 Another reason why super stopper ND filter for black and white fine art photography is in the detail.
-I’m not exactly sure if this the filter or my camera fault.
+I’m not exactly sure if this is the filter or my camera fault.
 But when I’m using the filter, my photo got a bit softer on the detail.
 In many cases, that is a bad thing, but not for me.
 When I said softer, I’m not talking about the sharpness of the photo.

 I’m not sure if you can see it.
 But when I see the overall photo, I can see the texture of the surface gone softer.
 But in detail, there is no change in sharpness.
-This work perfectly for black and white, especially my kind of black and white fine art photography.
+This works perfectly for black and white, especially my kind of black and white fine art photography.

 What I found out throughout my 10 months using NiSi Nano IR ND32000 (4.5) 15 stops filter is that I can reduce texture contrast.
 I didn’t expect this when I bought it, but it worked.
 Just a theory, but I guess the long exposure it creates from using a 15 stops filter creates a soft blur into a photo.
 Not enough to cause a blur that can ruin a photo, but enough to create a bit of softness in the detail of a photo.

-Now, just because super stopper ND filter for black and white fine art photography is NiSi, doesn’t its the only brand.
-There are many brands that produce 15 stops ND filter.
-So I’m not actually promoting NiSi brand.
+Now, just because the super stopper ND filter for black and white fine art photography is NiSi, doesn’t its the only brand.
+There are many brands that produce 15 stops ND filters.
+So I’m not actually promoting the NiSi brand.
 But since I have it and I already compared it with Lee Filter (which I borrow from my brother and used, without permission), I found NiSi is much better.
 And that is the story of my most expensive photography gear yet, besides the camera of course.